How to clean vinyl siding – remove mold stains and dirt without a pressure washer

 (Image credit: Photo by Keagan Henman on Unsplash)

-Whether you have colored or wood imitation vinyl siding installed, it's smooth surface means that it shouldn't get that dirty and stained in the first place.
+Whether you have colored or wood imitation vinyl siding installed, its smooth surface means that it shouldn't get that dirty or stained in the first place.
 It's worth cleaning yours when it needs it anyhow.
 And, only a little scrubbing will be required.

-We spoke to Gregg Hicks, VP of Modernize on the problems you can face with vinyl siding.
-'Over time and through repeated changes in weather, vinyl siding can attract and develop mold or mildew spots—especially in north-facing and other shaded areas.'
-Store bought cleaners such as Windex will usually do the job for these kinds of stubborn spots, but if you want to make your own chemical-free solution, you can use a natural mixture of vinegar and water.'
+We spoke to Gregg Hicks, Vice President of Modernize on the problems you can face with vinyl siding.
+"Over time and through repeated changes in weather, vinyl siding can attract and develop mold or mildew spots — especially in north-facing and shaded areas,"

 How to clean vinyl siding with vinegar

-Using white vinegar to clean vinyl siding is a safe and effective way to help lift stains too.
-Mix 3 parts water with 2 parts white vinegar and apply this with a sponge to scrub off mold and mildew especially.
+Cleaning with vinegar is a safe and effective way to help lift stains out of vinyl siding.
+Mix three parts water with two parts white vinegar and apply this with a sponge (like this large one from Carrand at Amazon) to scrub off mold and mildew.

 How to clean vinyl siding with bleach

-If natural cleaning agents aren't cutting through the stains you can mix one cup bleach with a gallon of water and use this as your cleaning agent.
+If natural cleaning agents aren't cutting through the stains, you can mix one cup bleach (Clorox is popular on Amazon) with a gallon of water and use this as your cleaning agent.

-Hicks recommends, 'If neither of these options works, try making your own concoction from other commonly found household cleaners.'
-Use:
+Hicks recommends, "If neither of these options works, make your own concoction from other commonly found household cleaners."

 Is it OK to power wash vinyl siding?